sddevelopment-be/saboteurs/manuscript/managers/cc_cascade.md

 - Decision-making slows as audiences widen

 ### Amplifying Factors
-- Make __“lack of looping people in”__ a retro item or blame vector
+- Make _“lack of looping people in”_ a retro item or blame vector
-- Measure __“communication visibility”__ in reviews
+- Measure _“communication visibility”_ in reviews
 - Call it *“operational transparency”*
-- Reward upward CC’ing as *“proactive stakeholder management”*
+- Reward upward CC’ing as _“proactive stakeholder management”_

 ### Detection Clues

 - _“I just CC’d everyone to keep them in the loop.”_
 - _“I thought it was important to keep [X] informed.”_
 - _“++ @[Person Name], @[Other Person Name]: FYI”_ in every thread
+- _"I will block my calendar today, so I can sort through all my emails."_

 ### Countermeasures